hykzr/tp/docs/DeveloperGuide.md

 #### Implementation Detail: List Synchronization
 After the deletion, the application list is immediately re-saved to storage.
 This ensures that even if the program crashes or is closed immediately after a deletion, the data remains synchronized with the user's last action.

-Ask a single relevant follow-up question to guide the conversation forward.

 ---

 ### Sort feature